emccorson/onsenguide/GUIDE.md

     let savedPokemon = [];

     const addPokemonToGrid = pokenumber => {
-      // we save a list so we can pass it to the card carousel thing savedPokemon.push(pokenumber);
+      // we save a list so we can pass it to the gallery savedPokemon.push(pokenumber);

       // now add the new pokemon to the grid const grid = document.querySelector('#grid');
       const cell = document.createElement('div');
       cell.onclick = () => document.querySelector('#navigator')
-        .bringPageTop('card.html', { data: { pokenumber, savedPokemon } });
+        .bringPageTop('gallery.html', { data: { pokenumber, savedPokemon } });

       const image = document.createElement('img');
       image.setAttribute('src', `img/${pokenumber}.png`);